tasks/tasks/README.md

 ### Communication

-Join the #tasks channel on Freenode to chat with the Tasks team and other people.
-[Link to webchat](https://webchat.freenode.net/?channels=tasks)
+Join the #tasks channel on Libera Chat to chat with the Tasks team and other people.
+[Link to webchat](https://web.libera.chat/#tasks)

 You can also use [GitHub Discussions](https://github.com/tasks/tasks/discussions).